 In Providence, zeppole were long sold by Calise & Sons, a bakery that started on Federal Hill around the turn of the century.
 By the 1970s, the bakery had to hire a police detail to control the crowds clamoring for zeppole.

-Bakeries ramp up production of zeppole in the runup to St. Joseph’s Day, but you can buy them year round in a couple of Providence shops.
+Bakeries ramp up production of the sweet pastry in the run-up to St. Joseph’s Day, but you can buy them year round in a couple of Providence shops.

 For a zeppole recipe, click here.